 Juan R. Avila, Ph.D. is the High Steward of EUCLID, an intergovernmental institution under United Nations Treaty Series 49006/7.
 A distinguished academic and diplomat, he holds the rank of Ambassador at the Permanent Mission of the Dominican Republic to the United Nations since being appointed to the post by President Leonel Fernández in 2004.
 Based in New York City, Ambassador Avila has spent the past three decades working in a variety of capacities with the United Nations, numerous non-governmental organizations, and the Government of the Dominican Republic.
 Since January 2016, he is the Vice Chair of the Institute of Global Affairs (IGA).
 He is a recognized authority in comparative and international education issues related to youth; international migration and reverse transfer of technology; promotion of technical cooperation among developing countries; special environment and development projects; educational and institutional research; fund-raising strategies; and administration, strategic planning and management of non-governmental organizations.
 He has participated in international conferences on economic and social reform, human rights, environmental programming, and labor organization.
 He holds a Doctor of Philosophy from Fordham University.

-Justin T. Schulberg, the Student Body President of Rutgers University, is the Executive Vice President of the Institute of Global Affairs (IGA), an organization he cofounded.
+Justin T. Schulberg, formerly the Student Body President of Rutgers University, is the Executive Vice President of the Institute of Global Affairs (IGA), an organization he cofounded.
 He is active in national and international politics, having counseled New Jersey Governor Chris Christie, Law and Justice Deputy Leader Antoni Macierewicz, and New Jersey Assemblywoman Donna Simon.
-A Presidential Scholar at Rutgers University, Mr. Schulberg is an Associate at the Eagleton Institute of Politics and a Research Assistant at the Aresty Research Center.
+A Presidential Scholar at Rutgers University, Mr. Schulberg was an Associate at the Eagleton Institute of Politics and a Research Assistant at the Aresty Research Center.
 In 2016, Mr. Schulberg was named as the Co-Chair of the Organizing Committee of the International Security Forum.
 He has served as a member of the Rutgers University Senate Executive Committee, a Rutgers University Senator, and the Senate Leader of the Rutgers University Student Assembly.
 In 2015, Mr. Schulberg was elected to Phi Beta Kappa, America’s most prestigious honor society.
 He is also the recipient of an Elks Scholarship, and the Rutgers University Academic Excellence Award.

 Robert C. Krueger, Ph.D. is a former U.S. Senator from Texas, Congressman, and three-time Ambassador.
 Senator Krueger is a visiting professor at Texas Tech University.
 A native of New Braunfels, Texas, Senator Krueger graduated Phi Beta Kappa from Southern Methodist University.
 He earned his master’s degree from Duke University and completed his Doctor of Philosophy in English literature at the University of Oxford.
 He began his teaching career at age 25 at Duke University and by age 36 was Dean of the College of Arts and Sciences.
 He also served as professor of business and government relations with the Lyndon B. Johnson School of Public Affairs at the University of Texas from 1985 to 1986, and as professor of public affairs with Rice University from 1986 to 1988.
 In 1974, Senator Krueger won a seat in the U.S. Congress, representing Texas's 21st district, focusing his efforts on energy economics and civil rights legislation.
 In 1990, Senator Krueger won statewide election to the Texas Railroad Commission, serving as chairman of the body regulating oil, gas and other in-state energy production.
 Two years later, Texas Governor Ann Richards selected him to serve as U.S. Senator when Lloyd Bentsen resigned to accept the position of U.S. Secretary of the Treasury.
 In 1979, Senator Krueger was appointed U.S. Ambassador-at-Large and Co-coordinator for Mexican Affairs by President Jimmy Carter.
 In 1993, President Clinton appointed him ambassador to Burundi, where his defense of human rights made him a target of a failed assassination attempt in 1995.
 President Clinton said, "Our symbols need to be people like Ambassador Krueger, who risked his life to keep people alive in Burundi.”
 Later that year, Senator Krueger was appointed U.S. Ambassador to Botswana and a Special Representative of the Secretary of State to the Southern African Development Community.
 He is a Distinguished Fellow at Institute of Global Affairs (IGA) since December 2015.